 Right before Amazon announced its big plans for Black Friday with Amazon Prime Day, they also publicized that the conversions made in the digital storefront were astounding when compared to other competitors in North America.

-According to the reports by Millward Brown Digital, amongst top 500 internet merchants, the Amazon Prime members interacted or engaged with the Prime features more and converted 74 percent of the time.
+According to the reports by Millward Brown Digital, amongst the top 500 internet merchants, the Amazon Prime members interacted or engaged with the Prime features more and converted 74 percent of the time.
 On the other hand, the conversion rate of others on average was 3.32 percent.

 Astonishingly enough, even shoppers who aren’t a part of the Prime Program still tend to convert at a percentage much greater than the average.
 It is nearly 4 times the average rate, converting 13 percent of the time.

-In addition, Amazon has not only accomplished a conversion rate that is 22 times greater than the usual standard, it has also topped the list.
+In addition, Amazon has not only accomplished a conversion rate that is 22 times greater than the usual standard, but it has also topped the list.
 Earlier in 2015 (April), Amazon managed to incline its conversions by 11%, from 63 to 74%.

 In order to define your conversions, you have to accurately set your end goals.

-Talking about ecommerce conversion rates, it is the percentage of visitors coming to the website who bought something from the online store for a specific time.
+Talking about eCommerce conversion rates, it is the percentage of visitors coming to the website who bought something from the online store for a specific time.
 But this metric isn’t the only way to check the success rate of your online store.

-There are a few other ways to check for conversions for any ecommerce website, and these include:
+There are a few other ways to check for conversions for any eCommerce website, and these include: